 A: You should continue to keep all separate property separate throughout the marriage if you are concerned about keeping it as your personal asset upon your death or divorce.
 Generally, this means you should not "commingle" property you owned prior to marriage with property you and your spouse acquire during the marriage, or it may become difficult -- if not impossible -- to legally determine which is which.

 Q: My future spouse and I want to create a prenuptial agreement.
 How should we go about doing so?

 A: Before entering into a prenuptial agreement, both parties must fully disclose their assets, income, and liabilities to the other, and they must enter into the agreement in "good faith," meaning that neither person intends to misrepresent the facts or take advantage of the other.
 In order to ensure that the premarital agreement will be enforced, it is advisable for both future spouses to be represented by separate attorneys, who can advise them on their rights and responsibilities.
 In fact, some states' laws require that each party be represented by a separate attorney in order for a premarital agreement to be valid.

 Q: What is "common law marriage"?

-A: Common law marriage is marriage in the eyes of the law, when no official marriage has taken place.
+A: A common law marriage is marriage in the eyes of the law, when no official marriage has taken place.
 In a common law marriage, a couple is considered legally married, despite not having a marriage license, a ceremony, or a marriage certificate, if they meet specific requirements listed in the laws where they live.
 Usually, the couple must live together and conduct themselves as spouses before they will be considered in a common law marriage.